- Apple Search Ads

 On top of that, Apple Search Ads can boast pretty impressive conversion rate of about 50% at a sensible cost.
 The average Cost per Tap of the App Store Ads is about $0.95.
 The price might be considerably higher for the most competitive keywords but let’s not forget that Apple Search Ads is a premium mobile app advertising channel which lets a strongly motivated audience see your app.

 The main issue is that Apple Search Ads doesn’t provide information on post-install events.
 Sure, mobile trackers have this data but it’s really inconvenient and time-consuming to switch between dashboards and correlate CSV reports to evaluate the efficiency of your campaigns and identify the most powerful keywords.

 Luckily, this problem becomes a matter of the past if you run your Apple Search Ads campaigns with SearchAdsHQ.
 Its dashboard has data from both Apple Search Ads and mobile attribution partners providing such metrics as CPI, Revenue, ROAS, ARPU, etc. Thus you can check your App Store ads performance in no time, identify budget wasting keywords and recalibrate them.

 Another Apple Search Ads downside is little control over the look of your ad banners.
 As it was mentioned above, Creative Sets is the only method of customization.

-And finally, the list of available storefronts is very humble at the moment, it includes only 13 countries.
+And finally, the list of available storefronts is limited at the moment, it includes 59 countries.
 However, we shouldn’t forget that this mobile app advertising channel is quite young and keeps developing.
-Thus storefronts expansion is only a matter of time.
+Thus further storefronts expansion is only a matter of time.